meteofrance/meteonet/docs_src/data/rain-radar.md

 !!! warning
     The new product data range from 01/02/2018 to 31/12/18 included.

-The new radar product introduced the following changes :
+The new reflectivity product introduced the following changes :

 * a new data processing algorithm